manwar/theweeklychallenge/content/blog/rest-vs-grpc.md

 $ cpanm -vS Google::ProtocolBuffers::Dynamic
 ```

-We will first create script using `REST` as below:
+We will first create script using `REST` payload as below:

 **Filename:** `using-rest.pl`